 When you have fair credit, finding a good credit card to use for gas purchases is one thing.
 Putting yourself on the path to better deals in the future is another.
 To make the most of any credit card, you need to pay the bill on time every month.
-This will help your credit score improve, enabling you to qualify for one of the best overall gas rewards credit cards before too long.

 If you have fair credit, your gas credit card options are limited.
-The Shell Gas card and other gas cards for people with fair credit can only be used to purchase fuel and other items at affiliated gas stations.
+The Shell Gas Card and other gas cards for people with fair credit can only be used to purchase fuel and other items at affiliated gas stations.
 You need good credit to get most other gas rewards credit cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.